-Lack of Budget Crisis
+Lack of Budget Crisis and Grievances

-Employee alleges that Agency was not facing a budget deficit because Agency was still hiring.
-Regarding the alleged continued hiring by Agency, this Office has previously held that it lacks jurisdiction to entertain any post-RIF activity, which may have occurred at an agency.
-Further, in Anjuwan v.
-D.C.
-Department of Public Works, the D.C.
+Employee alleges that Agency was not facing a budget deficit.
+Employee further alleges that a less qualified teacher was given a teaching position.
+This Office has previously held that it lacks jurisdiction to entertain any post-RIF activity that may have occurred at an agency.
+Further, in Anjuwan, the D.C.
 Court of Appeals ruled that OEA lacked authority to determine whether an Agency's RIF was bona fide.
-The Court of Appeals explained that as long as a RIF is "justified by a shortage of funds at the agency level, the agency has discretion to implement whe RIF..."
+The Court of Appeals explained that as long as a RIF is "justified by a shortage of funds at the agency level, the agency has discretion to implement the RIF..."
 The Court also noted that OEA does not have the "authority to second guess the mayor's decision about the shortage of funds...[or] management decisions about which position should be abolished in implementing the RIF."

 OEA has interpreted the ruling in Anjuwan to include that this Office has no jurisdiction over the issue of an agency's claim of budgetary shortfall, nor can OEA entertain an employees' claim regarding how an agency elects to use its monetary resources for personnel services.
-In this case, how Agency elected to spend its funds on personnel services or how Agency elected to reorganize internally was a management decision, over which neither OEA nor this Administrative Judge ("AJ") has any control.38
+In this case, how Agency elected to spend its funds on personnel services or how Agency elected to reorganize internally was a management decision, over which neither OEA nor this AJ has any control.49